-Institutional Ethics Committee
+Institutional Ethics Committee Members:

 The antiquity of the Hippocratic Oath—which enjoins the practitioners of medicine to “never do harm” and to act “for the good of the patient”—makes clear that the professional practice of medicine has always been an ethically motivated endeavor.
 The great strides in both science and technology that have come since this oath was first sworn, along with the ever-changing legal environment in which medicine is practiced, have only increased the ethical complexity of the medical situations our patients (and their families), physicians, and other health care staff face on a daily basis.
 In response to the increasing complexity of situations (for example, surrounding the end of life) as well as clear abuses of medical authority in the past (such as the experiments performed by Dr. Mengele on behalf of the Nazi regime), bioethicists, philosophers, theologians and others have developed a number of ethical principles (such as respect for patient autonomy, non-¬ maleficence, beneficence, and justice) while lawyers, advocates, and legislatures (at both the state and national level) have developed a number of laws to ensure appropriate adherence to these principles.
 The ethical and legal complexity of even the most routine medical care can often be staggering for a patient and his family confronting these situations for the first time, as well as the health care provider who wants nothing more than to care for her patient.
 The Institutional Ethics Committee (IEC) at Stony Brook University Hospital aims to help both health care providers and their patients (and family and friends) work through these complexities and ensure that both legal and ethical conflicts are addressed proficiently and to everyone’s satisfaction.